 - You need an NIE number (Número de Identificación de Extranjero) before you can sign a rental contract, open a bank account or set up utilities

-- Spanish landlords expect a minimum of one month's deposit plus the first month's rent upfront
+- Spanish landlords expect a minimum of one month's fianza for an unfurnished let, or two months for a furnished one, plus the first month's rent upfront

 - Rental contracts in Spain run for a minimum of one year, with automatic renewal up to five years under the LAU